krnak/ztrezor/doc/implementation.md

 Our communication scheme consists of four players: an user, a hardware wallet (HWW), a host (typically a PC or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).

-Threat model for host<->fullnode communication is well-described in [Zcash doc](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html).
+Threat model for host<->fullnode communication is described in [Zcash doc](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html).
 In this section we focus only to the communication between the host, the user and the HWW.

 Our security goals differs according to following two scenarios:

 1. If the **Host is honest**, then all Zcash privacy features are preserved.
 2. Even if the **Host is malicious**, he cannot create a valid transaction with undesired effects.
 However, he can violate all Zcash privacy features.

-Knowledge of full viewing key is necessary for proof computation.
-Since FVK must be revealed to the host, there is no chance to preserve privacy against the host.
-Malicious can view details of all incoming and out-coming transactions.
+Every shielded transaction is authorized by a zero knowledge proof.
+Since compution of this proof is computationally demanding, this task must be delaged to the host.
+To do so, Full Viewing Key (FVK), which guarantees full access to the user's transaction history, must be revealed to the host.
+There no way how HWW can prevent a malicious host from sharing FVK with an attacker.

-TODO: gapped model
+(Even if a mallicious host were locked into some sandbox without access to any side-channel, it can send FVK to an attacker by secretly encoding it into a transaction itself by manipulating proof randomness.
+Attacker then gains FVK by scanning every transaction in the blockchain.)

 ## Comparison with the Ledger